 Dr. Dennis Cole (firstname.lastname@example.org)

-The Center for Archaeological Research sponsors several lectures throughout the year.
-The CAR brings top scholars working in the field of biblical archaeology to report on recent findings and developments in the field.
+The Moskau Institute and the Center for Archaeological Research sponsor several lectures throughout the year.
+The Moskau Institute and CAR bring top scholars working in the field of biblical archaeology to report on recent findings and developments in the field.
 Most lectures are open to the public.

 The Archaeology Blog is updated periodically throughout our annual dig.
 Click HERE to jump to our blog.